 What is there to do when visiting Mt.
 Pleasant?

 Home to a university and a Native American reservation, Mt.
 Pleasant is a unique destination with a diverse array of activities for visitors.
 I’ll share some of my favorite ideas with you.

 Attend a concert or comedy show

 During my college years, I attended some big-name concerts and comedy shows in Mt.
 Pleasant.
 Both student-led CMU Program Board and Soaring Eagle bring exciting entertainment to town.
-I saw Keith Urban, Chelsea Handler, Daniel Tosh, and Jim Gaffigan to name a few.
+In Mt.
+Pleasant, I’ve attended Keith Urban, Chelsea Handler, Daniel Tosh, and Jim Gaffigan shows to name a few.

 Float down the Chippewa River

 Go canoeing, kayaking, or tubing down the Chippewa River!
 You can access the river from five parks in the city — Riverside Park, Millpond Park, Nelson Park, Chipp-A-Waters Park, and Island Park.
 Just outside Mt.
 Pleasant, you’ll find even more river and outdoor recreation — including hiking, camping, and disc golf — at Deerfield Nature Park.